 The Hirschsprung Collection

-The museum is in the Østre Anlæg park in central Copenhagen, and is today listed as a building of special importance.
+In a beautiful building, in the Østre Anlæg park in central Copenhagen, today listed as a building of special importance, you can discover some of the most important works by masters such as Eckersberg, Købke, Krøyer, and Hammershøi.

 The Hirschsprung Collection is part of the museum district Parkmuseerne in and around King’s Garden.
 A ticket to Parkmuseerne gives you access to all six great museums in one ticket.
 Tickets are sold at all of the six museums.